hahaxun/mmf/projects/movie_mcan/README.md

 # MoViE-MCAN (VQA 2020 Challenge Winner)

 This repository contains the code for pytorch implementation of MoViE+MCAN model, winner of the VQA Challenge 2020 at CVPR.
-Please cite the following papers if you are using MoViE+MCAN model from mmf:
+Please cite the following papers if you are using MoViE+MCAN model from multimodelity:

 * Nguyen, D. K., Goswami, V., & Chen, X. (2020). *Revisiting Modulated Convolutions for Visual Counting and Beyond*. arXiv preprint arXiv:2004.11883. ([arXiV](https://arxiv.org/abs/2004.11883))
 ```